 If you’ve ever experienced that comforting moment of sinking into an armchair after a long day with a big mug of Ceylon tea, just imagine sharing the scene with vibrant greenery, colonial architecture and lots of exotic wildlife.
 Sri Lanka is diverse with discoveries to be made with the emphasis of nature.
-Whether visiting the British heritage tea plantations, elephant orphanage, hiking through the mountains or going on a wildlife safari, there’s always something to do and somewhere new to explore.
+Whether visiting the British heritage tea plantations, elephant orphanage, hiking through the mountains or going on a wildlife safari, swimming in the gorgeous Sri lanka beach destinations, there’s always something to do and somewhere new to explore.

 The Cultural Triangle houses three ancient capitals: Anuradhapura, Polonnaruwa and Kandy.
 It is a part of the world that could almost be a painting it’s so picturesque, and the fact that it has 7 UNESCO World Heritage sites and ruins also confirms its natural beauty.
 Some sites here include rock fortresses, the Dambulla temple caves, elephants at Minneriya and the famous Temple of the Tooth Relic.
 The rich green of the rolling hills are host to some tea plantations, which visitors can visit and get involved with, making it easy to see how this is the heart of Sri Lanka’s cultural heritage.

 The East Coast of Sri Lanka emanates a traditional spirit.
 Much of the environment around here remains calm and unspoilt, with sandy beaches and shallow lagoons.
 Trincomalee remains relatively undisturbed, with serene bays and an iconic sea port.

 Combine guided tours and beach holidays, or multi centre holidays for the ultimate holiday exper